ECA INSIGHT >>

 Regional power trade is very well established in Europe and the Americas, but less so in other parts of the world.
-This Viewpoint provides perspectives on politically-driven constraints to power trade in two developing country regions.
+This Insight provides perspectives on politically-driven constraints to power trade in two developing country regions.

 SAPP Pool Plan 2018

 Integrating regional power grids is attractive because it enables countries to meet national electricity demand at lower cost and with higher levels of reliability.
 There are technical benefits (shared reserves, frequency and voltage stability), operational benefits (importation of the least cost energy available) and planning benefits (such as taking advantage of big projects with economies of scale).
 The largest economic potential lies in the planning dimension, through savings in generation investment costs and optimising the capacity mix to back up intermittent renewables.

 In the Southern African Power Pool (SAPP), previous regional planning exercises stopped at the stage of deriving the least cost generation and transmission investment plan for the region as a whole.
 This proved to be politically unacceptable to those countries scheduled to be highly dependent on importation of power.